 In both study years, early development of floral structures increased the probability of being attacked by the predator within all populations where the predator was present (Table 3).
 The probability of being attacked was higher in plants with higher number of flowers in 2011, while the effect of flower number differed among populations in 2010.
-Shoot height did not influence probability of attack in 2010, and in 2011 the effect differed among populations.
-Also the number of eggs per plant was correlated with phenology and flower number within populations, but relationships varied among populations in both study years (Table 3, Appendix S5 in Supporting Information).
+Shoot height did not influence probability of attack in any of the two study years.
+Also the number of eggs per plant was correlated with phenology and flower number within populations, but relationships varied among populations in both study years (Table 3-4, Appendix S8).

+The global path analyses showed that flowering phenology affected fitness through effects on the intensity of predation by P. alcon in both years (Fig. 2).
+Early development of floral structures had a direct negative effect on the number of intact fruits in 2010 but not in 2011.
+In both study years, a higher flower number directly increased the number of intact fruits, but also increased predation, which lead to a decrease in fitness.
+There were no effects of shoot height on predation or fitness.
+The results were similar for the model where indirect effects were mediated by the probability of predator attack (Appendix S3).
 Multigroup path-analyses revealed significant among-population differences in trait-fitness relationships (Appendix S6).
-Nevertheless, models fitted for each population and year consistently identified effects of phenology on fitness mediated by seed predator preference for early-flowering plants, effects being significant or marginally significant in 40% of the cases (considering models with probability and intensity of predator attack for two years; Appendices S7-9 in Supporting Information).
-Direct effects of traits on fitness were less consistent, effects being significant or marginally significant in 14% of the cases.
+Models fitted for each population and year (Table 4, Appendices S4-5) identified both direct and indirect effects of phenology and number of flowers on fitness, while effects of shoot height were not significant in most of the cases.
+The size of effects varied among populations and years, as evident from the unstandardized coefficients (Appendix S9).
+On average, advancing phenology by one stage (i.e. flowering approximately one week earlier) increased the probability of being attacked by the predator by 9% (Appendix S5) and lead to an additional 0.87 eggs laid per plant (Appendix S9).
+Each additional egg laid on a plant, in turn, reduced the number of intact fruits by 0.08 on average (Appendix S9).
+Multiplying these effects gives an estimated mean butterfly-mediated reduction in fitness of a one-stage advancement in phenology of 0.05 intact fruits, approximately corresponding to 25 seeds.